Moon Jae-in: North Korea

 Kim and Moon shake hands in greeting at the demarcation line.

 North Korean Leader Kim Jong Un and Moon shake hands inside the Peace House.

 Outlining his North Korea strategy in a speech in Berlin, Germany, on 6 July 2017, Moon characterized the process leading to unification as a long-term project, rather than laying out any detailed plans for a unified Korea.

 He emphasized alliance with the United States and specified the need to assure dismantlement of North Korea's nuclear weapons program.
 At the same time, he presented the question of unification in a regional context and signaled his hopes of working in cooperation with the international community.
 He supported sanctions against North Korea, while leaving open the possibility of their being rescinded, and indicated that it is crucial to establish a peace treaty with North Korea to end the Korean War officially in exchange for denuclearization.

 Moon opposed the full deployment of Terminal High Altitude Area Defense (THAAD) systems during his presidential campaign and called for more peace talks engaging with North Korea.

 As of late July, following North Korea's latest missile launch and increasingly aggressive actions, Moon asked the U.S. permission to build up its domestic defense systems and temporarily set up a full THAAD system.

 Moon met with Kim Jong Un, Chairman of the Workers' Party of Korea, on 27 April 2018.

 The inter-Korean rapprochement arouses broad enthusiasm among the South Korean population: Moon Jae-in's popularity reached 68% in April 2018.

 Kim and Moon met again on 26 May.
 The second meeting was also at the DMZ, this time on the North Korean side of the Panmunjom village.
-The meeting took two hours.
-The meeting had not been publicly announced beforehand.
-The meeting was largely centered around the cancelled summit with Donald Trump.
+The unannounced meeting took two hours, that was largely centered around Kim's potential first face-to-face summit with Donald Trump, which eventually took place in June 2018 in Singapore.